 PLEASE NOTE: this is the AISB committee login.

 If you are an AISB member and attempting to log in to your member's area please note that this service is currently unavailable.
-All the ASIB Q, Journal, Proceedings and the Bulletin are freely available on the website.
+All the AISB Quarterly, Journal, Proceedings and the Bulletin are freely available on the website.

 If you experience any difficulties logging into the website please contact the administrators.

-The following terms used in the memorandum and articles of association of the SSAISB (company) are to be understood in the following fashion as relates to the SSAISB (learned society).
+The following terms used in the memorandum and articles of association of the AISB (company) are to be understood in the following fashion as relates to the AISB (learned society).

 - The members of the Company are the committee members of the Society.